cotonne/katas/dateRange/README.md

 Then I should print "Between November 9 and 14"

 ### Different months
-Given a date range with start and end dates on the same month (for example : Oct.
+Given a date range with start and end dates on different months (for example : Oct.
 9/to Nov.
 14)
 When I display the date range
 Then I should print "Between October 9 and November 14"

 ### Differents years
-Given a date range with start and end dates on the same month (for example : Oct.
+Given a date range with start and end dates on different years (for example : Oct.
 9, 2016/to Nov.
 14, 2017)
 When I display the date range
 Then I should print "Between October 9, 2016 and November 14, 2017"